 Within the Park, the archaeological site of Saint Andrea, dating back to 6000 years ago, still has a dense network of structures that can be traced back to a settlement from the Neolithic period.
-These remains allowed for full-scale reconstruction - also within the Park - of some buildings set up with copies of artifacts
+These remains allowed for full-scale reconstruction - also within the Park - of some buildings set up with copies of artifacts found on site.

 Guided and themed visits to the Museum and Park.